ITHACA/ELMIRA carpet cleaners

 MICROFIBER

 Microfiber is recommended as an excellent choice for a pet friendly upholstery fabric because of its extremely tight weave.
-Denier is the unit that measures the tightness of a knit and microfibers are smaller than 1 denier.
+Denier is the unit that measures the tightness of a knit, and microfibers are smaller than 1 denier.
 Microfiber (sometimes known as Ultrasuede, Microsuede, or Faux Suede) is manufactured from a combination of synthetic fibers, but it is the tightness of the weave that makes it extremely easy to clean and maintain with animals in the home.

 NOTE: Microfiber made from Polyester fibers is not as long-lasting as regular Polyester fabrics.
 Microfiber fabric made from nylon is much more durable but not as easy to find.